By on 2021-08-20 -

 Kia Picanto - Used

-ANYONE looking for a first car or simply good value for money, and for something that's very cheap to run, should take a look at the Kia Picanto.
+Anyone looking for a first car, simply good value for money, or for something that's very cheap to run, should certainly include the Picanto in their list of possibles.

 Choose from one or more of the options to find the car for you.